DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - a certificate with a higher serial number than the current one is available.

+# Implementation Status

+*This note is to be removed before publishing as an RFC.*

+Multiple implementations of the protocol described in this document have been developed and verified for interoperability.

+A comprehensive list of known implementations can be found at [DNSCrypt protocol implementations](https://dnscrypt.info/implementations).

 # Security considerations

 DNSCrypt does not protect against attacks on DNS infrastructure.